readthedocs/test-sphinx-theme/README.rst

 to compare against a base branch, and `Happo`_ will create a report with the difference between the two outputs.

-Please, check `all the branches <https://github.com/readthedocs/test-builds/branches/>`_ and `all the tags <https://github.com/readthedocs/test-builds/tags/>`_ to be sure.

 Base scenarios
 ~~~~~~~~~~~~~~

 There are a few base scenarios that you can branch from and base a PR against.
 They represent a few of the supported configurations that we officially support.

+You can browse `all the branches <https://github.com/readthedocs/test-sphinx-theme/branches/>`_
+for a branch or tag to base your test case from.

 Adding a new scenario to the repository
 ---------------------------------------